 The Main Suitcase: A Carry-On

 Using a suitcase with just two wheels instead of spinner wheels usually provides more space for packing in the interior and you’ll need every square inch you can get!
 Look for bags with optional expansion zippers, in case you do souvenir shopping.
+I love my Delsey Helium Sky, which I recommend every chance I get.

 - 2 pairs long pants, like khakis or jeans (Prana’s water resistant pants with lots of pockets are great for women and for men)